 Tang and Song Dynasties (618–1279 CE)

 The Tang Dynasty is often considered the golden age of military ceremony.
 The Grand Review was a major state event, sometimes lasting days.
 Tang emperors personally led troops in mock battles.
 Music and dance were integral—the Dance of the Seven Virtues and the Dance of Victory were performed by soldiers in armor.
+The Tang also introduced the Ceremony of the Heavenly Horses, where horses from Ferghana were paraded as symbols of divine favor.
 The Song Dynasty, while less militarily expansive, innovated with gunpowder.
 Fireworks and smoke signals were incorporated into parades, and rocket launchers were displayed.
-The Imperial Examinations for military officers also included ceremonial elements.
+The Imperial Examinations for military officers also included ceremonial elements, such as the Ritual of the Bow and Arrow where candidates demonstrated both skill and reverence.

 Ming and Qing Dynasties (1368–1912 CE)

 The Ming Dynasty revived Han Chinese traditions and added new ones.
 The Forbidden City became the backdrop for spectacular parades.
 The emperor reviewed troops from the Meridian Gate.
 Musketeers, artillery, and cavalry all performed intricate drills.
 The Ming also created the Imperial Guard of the Firearm Division, whose parades featured synchronized firing.
+The Drum Tower of Xi’an still stands as a monument to these rituals.
 The Qing Dynasty, as a Manchu-led dynasty, incorporated nomadic traditions such as equestrian archery and the Imperial Hunt at Mulan.
 Qing parades often included Mongol and Tibetan allies, showcasing the multicultural nature of the empire.
 The Summer Palace hosted reviews that blended Manchu martial vigor with Chinese ritual formalism.
+The Qing also revived the ancient Rite of Launching a Campaign, where the emperor personally handed the general a sword and a tally of command before the army departed.

 Rituals for Campaign Preparation and Victory